[3.9] Complete Cobra Lash Assassin Guide | >10m Shaper DPS | All content | Noob Friendly | Video

 At first we will only have access to and want to use Lesser Multiple Projectiles and Lesser Poison Support Gems.
 We need to max our Chance to Poison on Hit.
 Later this comes naturally, but at the start we have to fight for it.
 Once we have enough Chance to Poison on Hit, we can drop Lesser Poison Support.

-6L Setup: Add Greater Multiple Projectiles once you can, do get the Endgame Cobra Lash experience (without the damage yet).
+4L/5L Setup: Add Unbound Ailments, Vile Toxins, Added Chaos Damage or Deadly Ailments.
+Add Greater Multiple Projectiles (GMP) once you can, do get the Endgame Cobra Lash experience (without the damage yet)

 Passive Tree Leveling Progress